-- How ICE agents presented themselves at the door, including how many officers there were, whether they were armed, how they were dressed and whether they told you they were from ICE - What ICE agents said/did to get into the house, especially if they lied (such as they said they had authority to enter), intimidated anyone or if they used verbal/ physical force - Who was present during the arrest, especially if there were children - How ICE agents acted inside the house - For example: Did they yell at anyone?
-Did they draw weapons?
+- How ICE agents presented themselves at the door, including how many officers there were, whether they were armed, how they were dressed and whether they told you they were from ICE - What ICE agents said/did to get into the house, especially if they lied (such as they said they had a judge-signed warrant to enter) - Whether ICE agents intimidated anyone or if they used verbal/physical force - Who was present during the arrest, especially if there were children - How ICE agents acted inside the house - For example: Did they yell at anyone?
+Did they point weapons at anyone?
 Did they keep residents from moving around freely?
-Did they ignore you when you said children were present?
+Did they ignore you when someone said children were present?
 Did they walk through the house?
 Did they go through belongings without permission?
-Did they handcuff anyone in front of children? - How they reacted if anyone said they denied consent to enter/search - How they reacted when you exercised your rights - How they reacted if you brought up any concerns like the need for childcare or medical issues - If anyone else in the home was questioned, fingerprinted, or arrested
+Did they handcuff anyone in front of children? - How ICE reacted if anyone said they denied consent to enter/search - How the officers reacted when you exercised your rights - How they reacted if you brought up any concerns like the need for childcare or medical issues - If anyone else in the home was questioned, fingerprinted, or arrested